 - Disclose confidential personally identifiable information about a student without their consent to any individuals the College reasonably determines to be in need of that information for public health and safety reasons, subject to and consistent with the conditions and limitations set out in the Family Educational Rights and Privacy Act (FERPA) and its regulations.

-The recommendation report may include, but is not limited to:
+Once the BIT has met and finalized its decision, BIT will write a recommendation report.
+The report may include, but is not limited to:

 - A description of the allegation(s) and code of conduct violation(s), if applicable.

 - Actions taken by the BIT to investigate the behavior.